 You have the option of creating a flight with no impression goal by selecting No goal when creating a flight instead of entering a goal value.

-Note that pacing options disappear when No goal is selected.
+Note that Pacing options are not available when No goal is selected.

 Reasons for creating a No goal flight can include:

-You want an always-on flight (i.e., flight will not expire when a goal is reached) that does not reserve inventory.
+- You want an always-on flight that does not reserve inventory.
 This is a typical use-case for a sponsorship flight, in which you want the sponsored flight to always have top priority.
 If you do not select "No goal" with a sponsored flight, the flight will only function as a top-priority sponsored flight until its daily goal is reached, at which point it will stop delivering for the rest of the day.